FortRise/FortRise/MIGRATION.md

 For the texture to be replaced, the path of the texture from VanillaAtlas must match from the texture from TowerFall's main Atlas.

 This feature has been replaced along with the new redesigned atlas system.
-First, read this section: [[##Creating an Atlas]], then to replace the texture, you must surround the image file with parenthesis `(filename.png)` to replace the texture.
+First, read this section: [Creating an Atlas](#creating-an-atlas), then to replace the texture, you must surround the image file with parenthesis `(filename.png)` to replace the texture.
 Note that the path must match to the texture from TowerFall's main Atlas in order to be replaced.